 Have you ever known someone who stopped coming to church because of a trial they were passing through?
-How about someone who had taken offense?
+How about someone who stop talking to a friend or family member because they took offense to a misconstrued comment?

-It seems we are great at living the gospel until a trial comes, or a temptation, or someone offends us, or things just don’t go our way.
+It seems that often we are great at living the gospel and following the example of Christ until a trial comes, or someone offends us, or things just don’t go our way.

-We forget that principles like repentance, forgiveness, love, compassion, faith, endurance, and patience are to help us through these hard times.
-So often when we need these principles most in our lives, we abandon them.
+We forget that principles like repentance, forgiveness, love, compassion, faith, endurance, and patience are to help us when these hard times come.
+When we need these principles most in our lives, we abandon them.

 “Jesus The Christ”